 Ironically, Mendoza, who played nine seasons in the major leagues, had a career .215 batting average.
 But he hit below .200 five times, including a .198 mark in 1979, when he appeared in 148 games for the sixth place Mariners.
 He was slick with the glove however, and Mendoza was eventually elected to the Mexican Baseball Hall of Fame, where he hit .291 in that country.

 Bruce Bochte was an All-Star in 1979 and he hit .316 that season.
-Brett, he was too good to stay down long: he batted .329 in 1979 and was also an All-Star.
-He was elected to the Baseball Hall of Fame in 1999, and he ranks among athe greatest third basemen in history.
+Brett was too good to stay down long: he batted .329 in 1979, and the following season he hit an incredible .390 as he challenged baseball’s .400 mark (or whould we say “The Double Mendoza Line”?)
+Brett was elected to the Baseball Hall of Fame in 1999, and he ranks among the greatest third basemen in history.
+His contribution to the establishment of one of baseball’s most interesting phrases only adds color to his legend.